Kalari (film)

-Kalari is a 2018 Tamil-language action thriller film directed by Kiran Chand and produced by Senith Keloth under the Nakshathra Movie Magic banner.
-The film stars Krishna, Vidya Pradeep, and Samyuktha Menon in the lead roles, while M. S. Bhaskar and Jayaprakash play pivotal roles.
+Kalari is a 2018 Tamil-language action thriller film written and directed by Kiran Chand and produced by Senith Keloth under the Nakshathra Movie Magic banner.
+The film stars Krishna, Vidya Pradeep, and Samyuktha in the lead roles, while M. S. Bhaskar and Jayaprakash play pivotal roles.
 The soundtrack and background score were composed by V. Prasanna, while the cinematography and editing were done by R. B. Gurudev and Sathyaraj Natarajan respectively.
 The film was released on 24 August 2018.